• Free returns until January 15

 Certificate of authenticity of a work of art: what does French law say

-Certificate of authenticity: the particular case of sculptures and art photos
+Certificate of authenticity: The specific case of sculptures and photographic art

-In terms of photo prints, the following can only benefit from a certificate of authenticity of an artwork of art:
+In terms of photo prints, the following are eligible for a certificate of authenticity as a work of art:

-• signed and numbered prints up to a limit of 30 copies (any format and any medium combined);
+• Signed and numbered prints, limited to a maximum of 30 copies (across any format and medium combined);

-• prints made by the author or under his control.
+• Prints made by the artist or under their control.

 How are certificates of authenticity for works of art secured?

 To secure the authentication of a work of art, its certificate must be tamper-proof.
-This is why many certificates of authenticity of works of art are issued on watermarked paper or include security elements such as a seal, an electronic chip, a secure code or a QR code.
+For this reason, many certificates of authenticity are issued on watermarked paper or include security elements such as a seal, an electronic chip, a secure code, or a QR code.

-The certificate of authenticity of a work of art is governed by Decree No. 81-255 of March 3, 1981 on the suppression of fraud in transactions in works of art and collectibles.
+The certificate of authenticity of a work of art is governed by Decree No. 81-255 of March 3, 1981, on the suppression of fraud in transactions involving works of art and collectibles.

-This regulation, also known as the Marcus decree, sets standards for the authentication of works or objects of art.
-We take a closer look at them.
+This regulation, also known as the Marcus decree, sets standards for the authentication of artworks or objects of art.
+Let’s take a closer look at them.

 Responsibility of sellers

-In accordance with Article 1 of the Marcus Decree, sellers of works of art or collectibles must provide the buyer with any document containing the specifications put forward during the sale.
-It could be :
+On accordance with Article 1 of the Marcus Decree, sellers of works of art or collectibles must provide the buyer with any document containing the specifications outlined during the sale.
+This could be:

 • an invoice;